ohoachuck/wwdc-downloader/README.md

 Note: script will download videos/pdfs in the current directory.

-#### 1080p videos
+#### important notice: 1080p videos
 Downloading 1080p videos requires video processing.
 The script will attempt to use `ffmpeg` if available but will fallback to using macOS included `avconvert`. `avconvert` included with macOS don't seem to support copy mode and would force the video to be re-encoded.
 It will take significantly longer to process.
-You are encouraged to [install ffmpeg] (http://brewformulas.org/Ffmpeg) if you are donwloading the 1080p videos.
+You are encouraged to [install ffmpeg](http://brewformulas.org/Ffmpeg) (brew install ffmpeg) if you are donwloading the 1080p videos.

 ### Usage
 `./wwdcDownloader.swift`